uimarshall/deploying-web-solns-with-wordpress/README.md

 sudo pvcreate /dev/xvdbf1 /dev/xvdbg1 /dev/xvdbh1
 ```

-- Verify the physical volumes by running the comand below. which will list all available PVs.
+- Verify the physical volumes by running the command below. which will list all available PVs.

 ```
 sudo pvs